-We have worked closely with the Fair Wage Network (FWN), an independent NGO which works to promote better wage practices.
+Since 2015, we have worked closely with the Fair Wage Network (FWN), an independent NGO which works to promote better wage practices.
 FWN have helped us develop our understanding of living wages, how many of our existing compensation arrangements deliver fair wages and how they fit in to our overall Framework for Fair Compensation.
-Since 2015, FWN have provided us with access to their global Living Wage database.
-This gives us an objective external source of the living wage amount for each of the countries (109) where we have employees.
+FWN provides an objective external source of the living wage amount for each of the countries where we have employees.

-While some of the national benchmarks need further development, we’re using this database to assess whether the current fixed compensation paid to all our lowest pay grade full-time employees (including factory and non-factory employees) in each country is meeting our living wage standard.
+We use these thresholds to assess whether the fixed compensation paid to all our full-time direct employees (including factory and non-factory employees) in each country is meeting our living wage standard.
 This standard means employees receive, at the very minimum, fixed and guaranteed levels of earnings that are above their country’s living wage benchmark.

 By auditing for compliance against our Framework we can check that: